RediSearch/redisearch-getting-started/docs/007-query-movies.md

   <i><b>Count the number of 'Action' movies</b></i>
   </summary>

-  Based on the sample queries that you have seen earlier, if you put the `LIMIT 0 0` it will give you the number of document based on the query condition.
+  Based on the sample queries that you have seen earlier, if you specify `LIMIT 0 0` it will give you the number of documents based on the query condition.

 ```
 > FT.SEARCH "idx:movie" "@genre:{Action}" LIMIT 0 0